-- Wireless Router.
+- The Wireless Router.

-- AC power adapter.
+- An AC power adapter.

+- Feet for standing the router up.

 - A Category 5 (CAT5) Ethernet cable.

-- The Setup CD, including:

-- This guide.

-- Application Notes and other helpful information.
+- The Setup CD, including: Documentation, Application Notes and other helpful information.

 - Registration, Warranty Card, and Support Information Card.

 If any of the parts are incorrect, missing, or damaged, contact your NETGEAR dealer.
 Keep the carton, including the original packing materials, in case you need to return the router for repair.